Skip to content

 // 0 = predicates were NOT satisfied

-Unlike measureProperties, this doesn't fully collapse to a basis state — it performs a projective measurement onto the subspace defined by the predicates.
+Unlike measureProperties, this doesn't fully collapse to a basis state.
+It performs a projective measurement onto the subspace defined by the predicates.

 Forced Measurement (Replay)